 • What businesses are NOT eligible?
 Seafood retail markets, restaurants, tackle shops, tackle manufacturers, and boat yards are all ineligible.
 Any commercial fishing businesses or operations involving freshwater species are also ineligible.

 • What is a spending plan?
 A spending plan explains to NOAA how the funds will be given out and the metrics that will be used to qualify each applicant for the funds.
-NOAA requested all spending plans be submitted to their agency by August 2020, however, MA DMF's spending plan was submitted early and approved on July 29, 2020.
+A spend plan must be in place before MA DMF can send out applications.

 • When can businesses apply?
 Applications will be mailed to all potentially eligible fishery participants to the address on their DMF-issued permit (for seafood processors, aquaculture, commercial fishing, and for-hire charter boat businesses).
 Applications will include instructions to fill out the required information, due dates, and documentation needed for appeals, if necessary.
 Please check back for updates on mailings for each sector.

 • If I received other CARES Relief, am I still eligible to receive relief from this program?
-Yes, as long as all CARES Relief combined (PPP or SBA loans, unemployment, this Fisheries Relief, and any USDA Covid-related relief) does not make you more than 'whole' for calendar year 2020.
+Yes, as long as all CARES Relief combined (PPP or SBA grants, extra $600 unemployment relief/wk, this Fisheries Relief, and any USDA Covid-related relief) does not make you more than 'whole' for calendar year 2020.
 More than ‘whole’ would mean that all the Relief, combined with your traditional revenue, brings your business above 100% (equating to an increase in revenue as compared to an average year).
 Any SBA or PPP loans received should only be factored in if you do not have to pay the money back.
 If you have to pay the money back, it does not count towards this equation.
 Relief received from the Seafood Tariff Relief Program does not count in this 'make more than whole' equation since it is not Covid-related.

 • Do I have to pay this relief money back?
 No. This relief money is not a loan, however, it is taxable.